redislabs-training/ru102py/README.md

 Chat with our teaching assistants on the [Redis University Discord Server](https://discord.gg/k5wr43E).

+## Subscribe to our YouTube Channel

+Want to see more?
+[Subscribe to our YouTube channel](https://youtube.com/redislabs) for regular Redis uploads!

 ## License

 This project is released under the MIT license.
 See LICENSE for the full text.